Facebook

 Best for Two Younger Children

 Sit and stand strollers aren’t just for older and younger siblings.
-They could also be used for twins.
-This offering from Baby Trend covers all the bases from birth upwards.
+You can also use them for twins.
+This offering from Baby Trend covers all the bases from birth upward.

-It can be configured in numerous ways; one or two infant car seats, combine an infant car seat with a stroller seat or sit and stand option.
-Once your kids are old enough, there are two stroller seats or one stroller seat and a rear seat and standing platform.
+You can configure it in numerous ways: use one or two infant car seats, combine an infant car seat with a stroller seat, or there’s a sit and stand option.
+There are two stroller seats, or you can use one stroller seat and a rear seat or standing platform.

 There is a wide variety of on-trend color accents to choose from, including blue, pink, gray, and green combined with gray and black.